ellipsis/ellipsis/README.md

 #### [zeekay/zsh][zsh]
 Zsh configuration using zeesh! framework.

-<a class="anchor" href="#upgrading-to-ellipsis"></a>
+<a class="anchor" href="#upgrading-to-ellipsis" name="upgrading-to-ellipsis"></a>

 ### Upgrading to ellipsis
 So you've been around the block, you've got your own collection of dotfiles and you've been managing them with a collection of scripts you've cobbled together over the years...we've all been there.

-Luckily it's easy to convert your existing dotfiles into a shiny new ellipsis package:
+Luckily it's easy to convert your existing dotfiles into a shiny new ellipsis
+package:

 ```bash
 $ export ELLIPSIS_USER=your-github-user